jrchakalo/jrchakalo/README.md

 ## Hey!
 My name is Júnior :)

 Hi guys, my name is Jr and I'm from Brazil.
 I'm currently a Computer Engineering student at CIn, in UFPE and already study in UFPB for a few years.
-In the colege I've expirience diverses languages and programming paradigms, I like a lot POO but the traditional imperative is the one I have more experience and C is my favorite language of the world!
-I have some experience with low level languages like Assembly and I like a lot hardware definition language like VHDL and Verilog, it's very interesting work with those!
+In the colege I've expirience diverses languages and programming paradigms, I like a lot POO but the traditional imperative is the one I have more experience.
+I've recently started to study web development with Node.js and React, and I've got to admit that JavaScript and making web applications are very cool.
+I can't wait to learn even more!

 ##